sebinseban/km44besd06/README.md

 7. WAP to convert little endian integer to Big endian integer.

-8. WAP multiply a number by 9 using bit shift.
+8. WAP to multiply a number by 9 using bit shift.

-9. WAP whether a number is ODD or EVEN using bitwise.
+9. WAP to check whether a number is ODD or EVEN using bitwise.

-10. WAP whether a number is power of 2 or not?
+10. WAP to check whether a number is power of 2 or not?

+11. WAP Check if the 20th bit of a 32 bit integer is ON or OFF?

+12. Write a functionsetbits (x,p,n,y)that returns x with then bits that begin at position p set to the rightmost n bits of y, leaving the other bits unchanged.
+Example: if x = 10101010 (170 decimal) and y = 10100111 (167 decimal) and n = 3
+and p = 6 then you need to strip off 3 bits of y (111) and put them in x at position 10xxx010 to get answer 10111010.
+Your answer should print out the result in binary form although input can be in decimal form.
+Your output should be like this: x = 10101010 (binary) y = 10100111 (binary) setbits n = 3, p = 6
+gives x = 10111010 (binary).

+13. WAP Swap any two numbers using bitwise operators.
+How it works?

 ## 3 ADVANCED C